-It’s International Fraud Awareness Week, and Netsafe has partnered with the Domain Name Commission to bring New Zealanders safer online shopping tips to combat fraud.
+It’s International Fraud Awareness Week, and Netsafe has partnered with the Domain Name Commission to encourage New Zealanders to Shop Safe bring New Zealanders safer online shopping tips to combat fraud.

 It’s a great time to shop online and to remind us to look out for some of the risks.

-Keep these 6 handy tips in mind for a safer online shopping experience no matter the time of year:
+Keep these 6 handy tips in mind for a Shop Safe online shopping experience no matter the time of year:

 - Does the website’s name or link match the goods?

 - Pay attention to images and language on the site and its social pages.

 - What payment options are available?
 Typically, multiple payment logos are displayed but only one works.

 - Research the seller or company.

 - Check contact details, delivery and returns arrangements.